molly/manager-README/README.md

 As for your schedule: do what works for you, but use good judgment.
 If you're a night owl and you choose to work from 9pm to 5am, that might not work so well.
 But if you're a night owl who would rather be in the office closer to 11am–7pm, or a morning person who'd rather be in closer to 7am–3pm, that is fine with me.
 Same goes for if you're trying to avoid rush hour, need to drop off your kids at school or daycare, etc.

-Similarly, if you want to work from home sometimes, do so!
-Working from home at least once a week is pretty much a necessity for me, and if it helps your work, please do so as well!
+Similarly, if you want to work from home sometimes, do so.
+Working from home at least once a week is pretty much a necessity for me, and if it helps your work, please do so as well.
 On the other hand, if you're not productive when you work from home, or if you can't be available for video meetings when you work from home, come in to the office.
 Regardless of whether the rest of the team is working from home or not, you can expect a normal day—schedule meetings etc. as normal—videoconferencing means folks who work from home will be similarly available as if we were in the office.<sup><a href="#note1">1</a></sup>

 ## One-on-ones